manujoz/mjo-litui/docs/mjo-date-picker.md

 ## Integration Notes

-### With mjo-form

--   Automatically registers with parent `mjo-form` when `name` is provided
--   Participates in form validation lifecycle
+-   **With mjo-form**: Automatically registers when `name` is provided, participates in validation lifecycle
--   Values submitted in consistent ISO format
--   Supports all form validation attributes

-### With mjo-calendar

--   Delegates calendar functionality to internal `mjo-calendar` instance
--   Inherits calendar theming and localization features
+-   **With mjo-calendar**: Delegates calendar functionality, inherits theming and localization
--   Supports all calendar constraints (min/max dates, disabled dates)

-### With mjo-dropdown

--   Uses dropdown for portal-based positioning
--   Inherits dropdown behavior and styling
+-   **With mjo-dropdown**: Uses portal-based positioning, inherits dropdown behavior
--   Supports custom CSS and responsive positioning

 ## Troubleshooting

-### Common Issues

 **Date not displaying in localized format:**

--   Ensure `display-mode="localized"` is set
+-   Ensure `display-mode="localized"` is set and locale is supported
--   Check that the specified `locale` is supported by the browser
--   Component will fallback to ISO format for unsupported locales

 **Validation not working:**

--   Ensure the date picker has a `name` attribute when used in forms
+-   Ensure date picker has `name` attribute and parent is `mjo-form`
--   Check that validation attributes are properly set (e.g., `required`, `isdate`)
--   Verify parent form is `mjo-form` for custom validation

-**Dropdown not positioning correctly:**
+**Dropdown positioning issues:**

--   Check for CSS transforms or overflow hidden on parent containers
 -   Component uses portal rendering to avoid most positioning issues
--   Ensure adequate viewport space for dropdown

 **Range selection not completing:**

 -   Component requires both start and end dates before emitting change events
--   Use `close-on-select="false"` if you want dropdown to stay open
--   Clear button resets range and allows new selection

 ## Summary